How To Check An Ebook Before Publishing Your New Book

 1. Complete a careful check for grammar and spelling errors.

-2. Check your formatting, especially that your text font and font size are the same throughout the book.
-Also, make sure all your text is aligned correctly and that your chapter headings are consistent.
+2. Check your formatting, especially that the text font and font size are the same throughout the book.
+Also, check that all your text is aligned correctly and that your chapter headings are consistent.

 3. Proofread your text at least twice, preferably by someone other than yourself.